Sneh-Trivedi/Implementation-of-Energy-Efficient-ASCON80pq-on-Chipwhisperer-Nano-/README.md

 This project successfully implemented the ASCON-80pq algorithm on the ChipWhisperer Nano platform, achieving notable milestones in cryptographic optimization.
 The use of Loop Unrolling resulted in remarkable energy efficiency improvements, showcasing its effectiveness for secure, energy-conscious software development.

 By achieving energy reductions of over 30% for both encryption and decryption, this work underscores the potential of algorithmic enhancements in modern cryptographic solutions, particularly for resource-constrained environments.
 These findings contribute to the ongoing advancement of secure and energy-efficient cryptographic technologies.

+#### _This implementation is based on the research paper titled "Implementation of Energy Efficient ASCON80pq on Chipwhisperer Nano" by Sneh Trivedi et al. For detailed insights, refer to the publication on [ResearchGate](https://www.researchgate.net/publication/383823692_Implementation_of_Energy_Efficient_ASCON80pq_on_Chipwhisperer_Nano)._